-When the system dispatches a work unit (that is, a TCB or SRB), it gives that work unit an access list (a DU-AL) that is empty.
+When the system first dispatches any work unit (such as a TCB, SRB, or IRB), it gives that work unit an access list (a DU-AL) that is empty.
 When the system creates an address space, it gives that address space an access list (PASN-AL) that contains only entries for existing data spaces that are known as common area (SCOPE=COMMON) data spaces.
 Programs add entries to the DU-AL and the PASN-AL. The entries represent the address/data spaces that the programs want to access.